Emotional Marketing: The Role of Impactful Storytelling

 Cut to the marketing scene today and you will note that when it comes to connecting with your audience on an emotional level, stories play a critical role.
 When you are telling a story that your audience can relate to, you are actually engaging in emotional marketing by creating a bond that will make them more likely to buy from you, support your cause, or take action.

-There was a certain research conducted by Paul Zak and his team at Claremont Graduate University that provides some of the most compelling evidence to date on the power of storytelling.
+Research conducted by Paul Zak and his team at Claremont Graduate University that provides some of the most compelling evidence to date on the power of storytelling.
 In their study, they found that people who listened to stories driven by emotions had higher levels of oxytocin than those who listened to non-emotional stories.

 When we hear a good story, our brains release oxytocin.
 This is because stories allow us to connect with the characters and feel their emotions.
 When we feel empathy for the characters, our brains release oxytocin, which makes us more likely to want to help them.
+This is why emotional marketing through storytelling is such a powerful strategy for influencing people.
+By telling stories that connect with people on an emotional level, we can motivate them to take action.

-Brand Storytelling – the secret sauce of success
+Brand Storytelling – The Secret Sauce of Success

 According to Accenture Strategy’s Global Consumer Pulse Research, 64% of consumers prefer brands that are vocal about their purpose.
 Additionally, 65% are more inclined to avail a product or service from a brand based on the words, actions, values and beliefs of its employees.